-When the QFC was first set up, firms that provided professional and business services to the financial service industries only where permitted to be established.
+When the QFC was first set up, firms that provided professional and business services to the financial service industries only were permitted to be established.
 That is no longer the case and QFC-licensed entities can now serve a much wider array of businesses.
 A wide range of companies and entities are active in the QFC under the permitted Non-Regulated Activity of "professional and business services".
 Professional and business services providers are firms that actively provide business to business services.

 Professional and business services is a wide concept and is not limited to "auditing, accounting, tax, and legal services" as referred to specifically in the QFC Law, but extends to and includes the following types of activities:

-- 1. Advisory/consulting;
+- Advisory/consulting;

-- 2. Audit/accounting;
+- Audit/accounting;

-- 3. Tax consulting:
+- Tax consulting;

-- 4. Human resources consulting;
+- Human resources consulting;

-- 5. Marketing and brand management;
+- Marketing and brand management;

-- 6. Event management services;
+- Event management services;

-- 7. Public relations;
+- Public relations:

-- Media;
+- Media:

-- 9. Advertising agencies;
+- Advertising agencies;

-- 10. Media representation services;
+- Media representation services;

-- 11. Legal services;
+- Legal services;

-- 12. Provision, formation, operation and administration of companies;
+- Provision, formation, operation and administration of companies;

-- 13. Estate planning and will writing;
+- Estate planning and will writing;

-- 14. Activities of patent and copyright agents;
+- Activities of patent and copyright agents;

-- 15. Business and professional education;
+- Business and professional education;

-- 16. Accreditation:
+- Accreditation:

-- 17. Loss adjustment;
+- Loss adjustment;

-- 18. Third party administration;
+- Third party administration;

-- 19. IT consulting;
+- IT consulting;

-- 20. Architectural activities;
+- Architectural activities;

-- 21. Engineering design activities for industrial process and production;
+- Engineering design activities for industrial process and production;

-- 22. Engineering related scientific and technical consulting activities;
+- Engineering related scientific and technical consulting activities;

-- 23. Environmental consulting activities;
+- Environmental consulting activities;

-- 24. Urban planning and landscape architectural activities;
+- Urban planning and landscape architectural activities;

-- 25. Logistics planning and consulting;
+- Logistics planning and consulting;

-- 26. Project management;
+- Project management;

-- 27. Specialised design activities;
+- Specialised design activities;

-- 28. Translation and interpretation activities; and
+- · Translation and interpretation activities; and

-- 29. Other business to business services.
+- Other business to business services

 This is not, however, an exhaustive list of professional and business activities.
 As at the time of writing, the QFCA considers that any "qualified business-to-business services" can fall within this category and are therefore, permissible.
-Other business-to-business services may be permissible to the extent that the activities and the business meet the strategic fit of the QFC.
-To that end, the QFCA has actively been broadening its interpretation of what can constitute "professional and business services".
+Other business-to-business services may be permissible to the extent that

-However, business activities where the firm is to be directly involved in any construction, manufacturing, import and sale of goods or any labour intensive services are not considered as professional services within the Non-Regulated Activities, and are therefore not permissible.
+However, business activities where the firm will be directly involved in any construction, manufacturing, import and sale of goods or any labour intensive services are not considered as professional services within the Non-Regulated Activities, and are therefore not permissible.